rubycut/babushka/README.markdown

 ## Development status

-This gem is not ully tested
+This gem is not fully tested in realistic environment, although all the spec work.

 # babushka: test-driven sysadmin.